zeyadkhaled3/PACKMAN_STM32/README.md

 - **Custom Graphics Engine**
   A lightweight rendering engine is implemented on the TFT driver for drawing sprites (Pacman, ghosts, walls) and updating only changed parts of the screen to optimize performance.

-- **Interrupt-Based Input Handling**
-  GPIO input pins are configured with interrupt capability for responsive button presses without blocking the main loop.

 - **Clock Tree Management**
   RCC driver ensures optimal clock distribution to peripherals, enabling low-power but high-performance operation.